 All the UGC in the world can’t help you if it’s not the right fit or quality for the feed.
 When Dash Hudson's visual marketing platform pulls in UGC, it organizes all of it by highest reach so you get the best-performing content right away.
 Et voila!

 If you want to take it a step further, you should take a look at Vision, our visual AI.
 It predicts the performance of an image before it even goes live.
 Sounds cool, right?
 (And yes, the predictions are based on the potential performance on your feed with your audience, not the person who posted it.)
 It’s like you have your audience right there in the room with you while you’re agonizing over what to post from 15 similar images.

+Organic influencer content is content that is shared from the point of view or opinion that comes from an authentic perspective.
+This content is not sponsored or financially influenced in any way.
 Rule #1: Keep it real.
 Do not—we repeat—do NOT edit your UGC.
 Re-post it exactly as the user intended it to be seen.
 Can you imagine getting called out for photoshopping results for a skincare treatment?
 Not cool.

 Drunk Elephant has one of the best UGC strategies out there—they’re real and they’re honest.
 Quoting the original caption is also a lovely touch, especially if your fans are experiencing real benefits from your products.

 This way you effectively let your fans do the promoting for you, and as we’ve said before, word-of-mouth is golden. ✨

 Rule #2: Pay your social media influencers if you choose to use their UGC.
 The sky's the limit on the future of influencer marketing, and so is influencer and creator ROI if you build meaningful relationships with your organic influencers.